Registration extended for second series of hopeful UAE astronaut programs - News - Mag Viral News

-Registration for the second party of the UAE Astronaut program had huge interest from male and female Emirates of all ages.
+Registration for the second party had a huge interest from male and female Emirates of all ages.

 Given the huge turnout for registration in the second batch of the UAE’s Astronaut program, the Mohammed bin Rashid Space Center (MBRSC) extended the deadline for submitting applications until March 31.
 The expansion aims to provide Emirati’s engaged in scientific exploration and manned space missions with the ability to enroll in the program.